CrossCopy/clipboard/README.md

 # General Clipboard Listener

+> A Cross-Platform clipboard listener that listens for both text and image.

 npm package: https://www.npmjs.com/package/general-clipboard-listener

-A Cross-Platform clipboard listener that listens for both text and image.
+## Installation

+`npm i general-clipboard-listener`

+## Usage

+It has a very easy to use event-based system.

 See [demo.ts](./demo.ts) for a demo.